divyachoudhary2809/Chaos/README.md

 # Chaos in bacterial stress responses
-The folder contains 4 folders that contain code to run the simulations for:<br>
+The folder contains 4 folders, three of which contain code to run the simulations for the following:<br>
 (1) Oxidative stress response : Oxidative_stress<br>
 (2) General stress response : General_stress<br>
 (3) Oxidative stress response with added noise : Noise_model <br>

-and data analysis for experiments:<br>
+and the last folder is for experimental data analysis:<br>
 (4) Experimental data analysis: <br>

 Simulation folders contain the following python files: <br>